RohitPPednekar/Movie-Ticket-Backend/README.md

 Below steps to run on the local environment:-
-1. Download & Install globally to run the project :- Nodejs
+1. Download & Install globally to run the project :- Nodejs and npm
 2. Install all the required dependencies :- npm install
 3. Run the project :- npm start